shiur torah

 So, this is where I would like to drop the anchor.

-In Haggadah of Pesach, we are told about 4 sons that are sitting around the Passover table: Chacham - the wise son, Rasha - the evil one, Tam - the simpleton, and Eno Yodea Lishol - one that doesn’t know how to ask a question.
-But the Sages tell us of yet another son that is missing in this list, it is the one that chose not to come to the Seder.
+In Haggadah of Pesach, we are told about four sons that are sitting around the Passover table: Chacham - the wise son, Rasha - the evil one, Tam - the simpleton, and Eno Yodea Lishol - one that doesn’t know how to ask a question.
+But the Sages tell us of yet another son who is missing from this list; it is the one that chose not to come to the Seder.

-The one that has skipped the observance of the Holiday of Pesach on purpose.
-He didn’t feel like it, he had other plans, and other people to see, so he didn't come for the seder.
-But as time passed, this person regretted it and came to the rabbi to ask what he could do, to make up for that missed Seder night.
+The one that has intentionally skipped the observance of the Holiday of Pesach.
+He didn’t feel like it; he had other plans and other people to see, so he didn't come for the seder.
+But as time passed, this person regretted it and came to the rabbi to ask what he could do to make up for that missed Seder night.
 And this is where the Holiday of Pesach Sheni comes in, as a Second Chance.

-This reminds me of another incident in the Torah, and this is where I believe, the clarity may set in.
+This reminds me of another incident in the Torah, where I believe the clarity may set in.

-In Parashat Acharei Mot 16:6-11, we are told of a service that was performed on Yom Kippur.
+Parashat Acharei Mot 16:6-11 tells us of a service performed on Yom Kippur.
 They would take two male goats, and by lot, one would be sent to the wilderness to Azazel to be thrown from the cliff, and the other to be offered as a korban, as an atonement.

 But why a goat?
 What is so special about it?
-This is the animal that has a bloated ego, is arrogant, head-butting, jumping the fence or on the trees, has no problem climbing mountains and cliffs, is loud, and is somewhat a rebellious child - always pushing boundaries.
+This animal has a bloated ego, is arrogant, head-butting, jumping the fence or on the trees, has no problem climbing mountains and cliffs, is loud, and is somewhat a rebellious child - always pushing boundaries.

 So the person who did not attend the Seder night feels bad about it and wants to make up for the missed Seder.
-So Torah tells us to take the goat and throw it from the cliff.
-But the intention of the Torah is for us to throw our traits like bloated ego and arrogance that led us to rebel against Hashem, Rabbinical and Torah laws, and to throw those traits from the cliff.
-And when this person is about to make teshuvah and wants to come back and rejoin the Seder, Torah tells us, that we take a goat and bring it as a sacrifice.
-Because those traits that have made the person not to attend the Seder, are still inside of him.
-So this sacrifice is as if we are bringing our ego and arrogance as a sacrifice to Hashem, and that's how we start anew.
+So, the Torah tells us to throw the goat from the cliff.
+But the intention of the Torah is for us to throw our traits like bloated ego and arrogance that led us to rebel against Hashem, Rabbinical, and Torah laws, and to throw those traits from the cliff.
+When this person is about to make teshuvah and wants to return and rejoin the Seder, the Torah tells us that we should take a goat and bring it as a sacrifice.
+Because those traits that have made the person not attend the Seder are still inside of him, so this sacrifice is as if we are bringing our ego and arrogance as a sacrifice to Hashem, and that's how we start anew.

-Click here to go to Part 2 of this article, where you will find out more secrets about The Fifth Son.
+Click here to go to Part 2 of this article, where you will learn more secrets about The Fifth Son.

 Shmuel Katanov